Mandalorian (character): Season Three

 In "Chapter 17: The Apostate", the Mandalorian receives a green glass brought from the surface of Mandalore and travels with Grogu to a new planet the covert has relocated to, where the Armorer reiterates that until the Mandalorian bathes in the Living Waters of the mines, he is still considered an apostate.
-Needing a trustworthy droid to analyse the air in Mandalore's ruins, the Mandalorian and Grogu return to Nevarro to repair IG-11 from his salvaged parts but he and Greef are forced to destroy IG-11 again when the revived droid defaults to his original programming.
+Needing a trustworthy droid to analyze the air in Mandalore's ruins, the Mandalorian and Grogu return to Nevarro to repair IG-11 from his salvaged parts but he and Greef are forced to destroy IG-11 again when the revived droid defaults to his original programming.
 As IG-11's memory core cannot be repaired, the Mandalorian elects to find a new one, leaving Nevarro with Grogu before engaging in a dogfight with Pirate King Gorian Shard's (Nonso Anozie) fleet.
 The two travel to Kalevala and meet with Bo-Katan, who has given up her plans to retake Mandalore ever since the Mandalorian won the Darksaber.
 Bo-Katan reveals the location of the mines.

-In "Chapter 18: The Mines of Mandalore", The Mandalorian's search for a memory core brings him back to Tatooine.
+In "Chapter 18: The Mines of Mandalore", the Mandalorian's search for a memory core brings him back to Tatooine.
 Peli Motto is unable to provide him with one but offers him R5-D4 instead.
 He heads to Mandalore with Grogu and R5-D4, and discovers that the atmosphere is breathable.
 He heads below Sundari, in search for the mines, and is attacked by a cyborg creature.
 He is held hostage, and asks Grogu to find Bo-Katan.
 She arrives soon thereafter, killing the creature by stabbing him with the Darksaber.
-She later leads him to the mines of Mandalore, again stating that she doesn’t believe in the stories.
+She later leads him to the Mines of Mandalore, again stating that she does not believe in the stories.
 The Mandalorian bathes himself, but falls into a chasm and is knocked unconscious.
-Bo-Katan saves him from drowning and discovers a living Mythosaur in the Waters.
+Bo-Katan saves him from drowning and discovers a living mythosaur in the Waters.

-In "Chapter 19: The Convert", the Mandalorian recovers and leaves Mandalore with Grogu and Bo-Katan, who withholds the Mythosaur's existence from him.
+In "Chapter 19: The Convert", the Mandalorian recovers and leaves Mandalore with Grogu and Bo-Katan, who withholds the mythosaur's existence from him.
 The trio are attacked by Imperial starships at Kalevala, and despite the Mandalorian providing backup in his N-1, TIE bombers destroy Bo-Katan's castle.
-They are forced to flee the planet and seek refuge at the covert's hideout.
+They are forced to flee the planet and seek refuge at his tribe's covert.
 The Mandalorian presents the Armorer with a sample of the Living Waters and with Bo-Katan as a witness he is declared redeemed by his tribe.
-Bo-Katan is invited into the tribe as she has bathed in the Living Waters to recue the Mandalorian and has not removed her helmet since.
+Bo-Katan is invited into the tribe as she has bathed in the Living Waters to rescue the Mandalorian and has not removed her helmet since.
+In "Chapter 20: The Foundling", the Mandalorian oversees Grogu's training as a foundling and joins Bo-Katan's rescue party when Paz Viszla's son Ragnar is abducted by a large winged raptor.